 Physical and Occupational Therapy services are located on the first floor of the hospital.
 Our licensed physical therapists and physical therapy assistants work together to get you back to your highest level of activity.
 As the official physical therapy providers for the Wheeling Nailers, we provide quality care even the professionals trust.

-Outpatient Physical & Speech Therapy includes:
+Outpatient Physical and Speech Therapy includes:

 - Post-surgery care for: